Full Time (37 hours) – Permanent

-- Experience of working in a photographic/imaging environment
+- Previous experience of working in an intelligence environment

-Hours of work are 37 per week Monday to Friday.
+Hours of work are 37 per week with shift working.
 This post is offered on a permanent basis.

 Consideration will be given to whether the post can be delivered on either a part time or job share basis, in line with the organisational requirements of this role.

 The recruitment criteria for all posts are subject to reasonable adjustment in line with the Equality Act 2010.